lenaic/places/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-The interaction with the places service is configured throught the `proxy-config.json` file which will redirect the api requests to `http://localhost:8080`.
+The interaction with the places service is configured through the `proxy-config.json` file which will redirect all api requests to `http://localhost:8080`.

 ## Build